ossd-s23/YouTube-Customizer/README.md

 ## Installation

 To get a development environment, clone this repository to your local device and visit the [Mozilla Firefox debugging page](about:debugging#/runtime/this-firefox).
 Click the `Load Temporary Add-on...` button and select `src/manifest.json`.
 Then you will be able to simulate an environment with this extension until you exit the browser.

+There is also a self-distributed version [here](https://addons.mozilla.org/firefox/downloads/file/4069744/438bf7e9f2714ba58ac1-1.0.xpi).
+Make sure you have a Mozilla developer account (you can sign up one [here](https://addons.mozilla.org/en-US/firefox/)), and you are using the Firefox browser so as to use this link.

 ## Support